-If you feel you might be in danger of hurting yourself or someone else, call 9-1-1 or go to the hospital emergency department right away.
+If you feel you or someone else might be in danger of hurting themselves or someone else, call 9-1-1 or go to the hospital emergency department right away.

 We provide intervention to individuals in the community for mental health crisis or emergency situations.
 Staff respond to calls from police, health care professionals, clients, family members and the general public.

-Located at the AAC, we provide evening and weekend support and intervention to Vancouver mental health team clients who require assistance during non-office hours.
+Located at the AAC, we provide support and intervention to Vancouver mental health team clients who require assistance during non-office hours.

 Services include mobile response for crisis assessment and resolution, referrals to mental health teams, health care professionals or other agencies.
 A joint service between Vancouver Coastal Health and the Vancouver Police Department.